 - Hairline or Greenstick Fractures

 - Compression Fractures

 We understand how important it is for you to receive the appropriate medical care and rest so that you can get back to work quickly and safely.
 We also know how important it is to receive some compensation while you are unable to gain your typical income.
-Contact the Raleigh workers’ compensation lawyers of Law Office of Sam Scudder at (252) 222-0227.
+Contact the Morehead City workers’ compensation lawyers of Law Office of Sam Scudder at (252) 222-0227.